Wellington: Theatre and dance

-Wellington is home to BATS Theatre, Circa Theatre, the national kaupapa Māori theatre company Taki Rua, the National Theatre for Children at Capital E, the Royal New Zealand Ballet, Gryphon Theatre, and contemporary dance company Footnote.
+Wellington is home to BATS Theatre, Circa Theatre, the national kaupapa Māori theatre company Taki Rua, the Royal New Zealand Ballet, Gryphon Theatre, and contemporary dance company Footnote, and other theatre and dance companies.
+The National Theatre for Children at Capital E closed in 2023.

 Venues include St James' Theatre on Courtenay Place, The Opera House on Manners Street and the Hannah Playhouse.

 Te Whaea National Dance & Drama Centre, houses New Zealand's university-level schools, Toi Whakaari: New Zealand Drama School & the New Zealand School of Dance, these are separate entities that share the building's facilities.

-Te Auaha the Whitireia Performing Arts Centre is downtown off Cuba Street.
+Te Auaha the Whitireia Performing Arts Centre was downtown off Cuba Street but closed in 2025.